lynnfaraday/aresmush.com/tutorials/config/channels.md

 ## discord_gravatar_style and discord_prefix

 These two options are used by the [Discord App](https://github.com/AresMUSH/ares-discord), an extension for AresMUSH that lets you connect your in-game chat channels to a Discord server.
 If you don't have the app installed, they do nothing.

+## debug_discord

+Set this to 'true' if you're having trouble with your discord bot; it enables extra debugging that may help you diagnose the problem.

+{% note %}
+It is not advisable to leave this on permanently, since it will spam your log with channel chatter.
+{% endnote %}